Configure Auth0 services to work your custom domain.

 Auth0 recommends that you create your custom domain during the development phase (before you go to production) so that you can ensure that you have managed the CNAME correctly.
 For example, you can create a CNAME that maps

 You can update an existing tenant to use a custom domain.
 Your existing integrations using

 YOUR_DOMAIN.auth0.com will continue to work.
 After the change, your users must log in again because existing sessions will no longer be valid.
+In addition, users may need to delete the browser cookie associated with your custom domain if errors are present during login.
 If you use embedded Lock or an SDK, you can choose to use the standard domain setting or a custom domain.

 Custom domains and authentication

 The following Auth0 authentication features support the use of custom domains.

 |Feature or Flow||Details|